Cultural views on the midriff and navel: Indian medicine

 In Indian traditional medicine, the Cyperus rotundus tuber is made into a paste and applied around the navel to relieve pain caused by roundworms.
 Pomegranate plant juice and paste is used to treat snake bites; the juice is dropped into the nostrils, ears, and navel.
 Applying a little bit of ghee or mustard oil on cotton and keeping it on the navel overnight is considered a remedy for dry lips.
 Castor oil is applied to the navel of infants as a remedy for stomach aches.
-The Gonds, a tribe from central India, apply Gloriosa superba rhizome extract over the navel and vagina to cause labour pain and perform normal delivery.
+The Gonds, a tribe from central India, apply Gloriosa superba rhizome extract over the navel and vagina to induce childbirth and perform normal delivery.

 According to Ayurveda, the navel is an important site in the human body.
 Nearly 72,000 subtle nerves, or nadis converge in this area.
 By the principles of Ayurveda and yoga, the human body is made up of six chakras, with the Manipura chakra located at the spine directly behind either the navel or the solar plexus, depending on the system, while its kshetram, or superficial activation point, is located directly on the navel and represents the element fire.
 Vayu or vital wind as specified in Ayurveda, is divided into five sub categories.
 Of these, Samāna Vayu, situated in the navel region, is believed to aid in digestion and give physical strength to the body.

 According to Ayurvedic principles, navel displacement is a condition in which the navel center shifts.

 This might create digestive disorders.
 Proper practice of yoga is considered to be a remedy to realigning the navel.